nielslange/smntcs-simple-events-widget/README.md

 ### 1.6 (2023.05.07)

 - Show message when no events are available.
-- Test up to WP 6.2
+- Tested up to WordPress 6.2

 ### 1.5 (2022.12.03)

-- Test up to WP 6.1
+- Tested up to WordPress 6.1

 ### 1.4 (2022.05.29)

-- Test up to WP 6.0
+- Tested up to WordPress 6.0

 ### 1.3 (2022.01.01)

-- Test up to WP 5.9
+- Tested up to WordPress 5.9

 ### 1.2 (2019.12.31)

-- Test up to WP 5.8
+- Tested up to WordPress 5.8

 ### 1.1 (2019.02.19)

-- Test up to WP 5.0
+- Tested up to WordPress 5.0

 ### 1.0 (2018.04.09)